 Sunday: Welcome to Week 2!

-Smoothies are one of our favorite “tricks” to pack in multiple nutrient-dense foods into a single meal or snack.
+Smoothies and soups are two of our favorite ‘tricks’ to pack multiple nutrient-dense foods into a single meal or snack.

-For many folks, one of the obstacles to eating with more color and variety is the flavor.
-If you’re not used to certain flavor profiles, it might be hard to force yourself to eat more of those foods.
-The good news is we can grow to like these flavors through exposure – and smoothies are an easy and yummy way to get there.
-The blend of flavors (for example, combining bitter greens with tart citrus and sweet berries) can help mask the new flavors we’re not used to.
+For many, one of the obstacles to eating a more colorful, varied diet is adjusting to new flavors.
+If you’re not used to certain flavor profiles, it might feel challenging to add more of those foods into your meals.
+The good news is that we can grow to enjoy these flavors through gradual exposure – and smoothies and soups provide an easy, delicious way to do just that.
+In a smoothie, for example, blending bitter greens with tart citrus and sweet berries helps mask unfamiliar flavors, while soups can balance earthy root vegetables with savory herbs and a hint of sweetness from carrots or sweet potatoes.

 To-Do